flutter/flutter/specs/pointer.md

 moved to "up", sending ``PointerUpEvent`` as described above, and entirely empty its current targets list.
-AFter the pointer actually switches from "down" to "up", replace the current targets list with an object that only contains the application's document.
+AFter the pointer actually switches from "down" to "up", replace the current targets list with an object that only contains the application's element tree's root node.

 Nothing special happens when a pointer's current target moves in the DOM.